alperencantez/alperencantez/README.md

 ### Hi there 👋
-I'm Alp, I develop web applications & UIs for your convenience.
+I'm Alp, I mainly develop web applications & UIs for your convenience.

 <!--